“The water was not fit to drink. To make it palatable, we had to add whisky. By diligent effort, I learned to like it.” ~Winston Churchhill

 One thing I’m not is a peat whore like some others that I know, but for me this is just right.
 It’s just so damn good.
 Peat & smoke are there and very well balanced, but don’t linger in perpetuity on either the nose or the palate.
 More of a slow dance with someone you love.
 If your taste preference is more in line with what I just described then try more from Springbank.
 On the other hand if you think a flaming peat bog is a requirement of your whisky then I’d recommend their heavily-peated malt whisky Longrow, and if you want something more mellow try their peat-free malt whisky in Hazelburn.

-Overall: Yes, yes and yes.
+Summary: Yes, yes and yes.
 Buy it if you can find it and drink it sparingly.
 This one won’t let you down.
 I’ve had plenty of drams that don’t live up to the hype, but this fortunately is not one of them.
 Salty, savory, sweet and spicy.
 Hell yeah!